Irregular comparisons

 goed (good)beter (better)het best (the best)

-graag (gladly)liever (rather / preferably)het liefst (most gladly)
+graag (gladly)liever (rather)het liefst (most of all)

 ver (far)verder (farther / further)het verst (the farthest)